OTI Festival 1974: Festival overview

 Lolita Ayala co-hosted the OTI Festival 1974.

-The festival was held on Saturday 26 October 1974.
+The festival was held on Saturday 26 October 1974, beginning at 17:00 CST (23:00 UTC).
 It was presented by Raúl Velasco and Lolita Ayala.
-The musical director was Jesús Rodriguez de Hijar who conducted the Acapulco Philharmonic Orchestra when required.
-The draw to determine the running order (R/O) was held a few days before the festival.
-The opening act featured Imelda Miller performing her previous year's winning song "Que alegre va María".
+The musical director was Chucho Ferrer, who conducted the Acapulco Philharmonic Orchestra when required.
+The competing songs were accompanied by the singing group Hermanos Zavala as backing singers.
+The draw to determine the running order (R/O) was held on 6 October at the Televisa studios in Mexico City.
+The interval act featured Imelda Miller performing her previous year's winning song "Que alegre va María", and Pedro Vargas performing "El rey".

-The winner was the song "Hoy canto por cantar" performed by Nydia Caro representing Puerto Rico, with "Yo soy" by Tania Zea representing Guatemala placing second, and "Vuélvete" by José Luis Rodríguez representing Venezuela placing third.
-The festival ended with a reprise of the winning entry.
+The winner was the song "Hoy canto por cantar", written by Ricardo Ceratto and Nydia Caro, and performed by Caro herself representing Puerto Rico; with "Yo soy", written and performed by Tanya Zea representing Guatemala, placing second; and "Vuelve", written by Pablo Schneider, and performed by José Luis Rodríguez representing Venezuela, placing third.
+There was a trophy for each of the first three places.
+The first prize trophy was delivered by Guillermo Cañedo, president of OTI; the second prize trophy by Luis Ezcurra and Eduardo Reina; and the third prize trophy by Fernando Eleta and Almeida Castro.